-So now the “.phar” extension is also neutralized if it’s the first extension, but it’s ignored if it’s the second extension.
+So it sanitizes the “.phar” extension if it’s the first extension, but it ignores it if it’s the second extension.

 Thus, we would have to exploit a race condition as well.
 Sounds doable to me.
 But let’s check one more thing, if we put a breakpoint before deletion, can we actually access this new directory and what’s inside it?